UStorm7/Projects/README.md

 # Projects
 All Projects I have worked on over the years.

-Language: Python.
-Work in progress for other languages
+Language: Python (my main)
+Flask API, CSS, D3.js, HTML, and Python for the Data Visualization Dashboard project